 26. Newbury Street

-While you’re walking along Newbury Street, check out Trinity Church—a historic church in Boston with some unique architecture.
+While you’re walking along Newbury Street, check out Trinity Church—a historic church in Boston with some unique (and beautiful!) architecture.

-If you want to dive deep into the history at the museums, see all the tourist sites, and go on a day trip, I’d recommend at least five days in Boston, if not a week, to experience all the best things to do in Boston.
+Personally, we spent three days in Boston and didn’t feel like we had quite enough time to see and do all the things we would have liked.
+If you want to dive deep into the history at the museums, see all the tourist sites, and go on a day trip, I’d recommend at least five to seven days in Boston to experience all the best things to do in Boston.

 Where Should I Stay in Boston?